Creating Sleek On/Off Button with CSS3

 Final Result

-We have come through all the styles we need, now you can see the final result live as well as download the source file from the links below.
+We have covered all the styles needed.
+Now you can see the final result live and download the source file from the links below.

 Bonus: How to turn it off

 Here comes the bonus.
-If you have tried the button from the above demo, you’ve noticed that the button can only be clicked once, an that’s to turn it on, so how do we turn it off?.
+If you have tried the button from the demo above, you’ve noticed that it can only be clicked once (to turn it on).
+So how do we turn it off?

-Unfortunately, we have to do it with the jQuery, but it is really simple as well.
-Below is the all the jQuery code we need.
+Unfortunately, we have to use jQuery for this, but it’s really simple.
+Below is all the jQuery code needed.

 Note: Don’t forget to include the jQuery library.

-Now we have to change the Style a little bit.
-Simply replace all the :target
+Now we have to change the Style slightly.
+Simply replace all instances of the :target

 class selector, as follows: